mabeltje/SignBlendingInterface/README.md

 *   `main.js`: The entry point of the application, responsible for scene setup and initializing controllers.
 *   `UIController.js`: Manages all user interface elements and interactions.
 *   `AnimationController.js`: Controls the loading, playing, and blending of character animations.
-*   `CharacterController.js`: Handles the 3D character model, its loading, and basic movements.
+*   `CharacterController.js`: Handles the 3D character model, and its loading.
 *   `sceneController.js`: Responsible for setting up the initial 3D scene (camera, lights, ground).
 *   `availableSigns.js`: Defines the list of available sign language animations.
-*   `frameEditor.js`: (Likely) provides functionality for fine-tuning individual animation frames.
+*   `frameEditor.js`: Provides functionality for fine-tuning individual animation frames.
 *   `cameraController.js`: Manages camera behavior and controls.
-*   `eyeBlinkController.js`: Controls eye blink animations for the character.
 *   `styles.css`: Contains the CSS styling for the user interface.

 ## Video Recording